-Individual elimination and final bouts will be two (2) rounds of two (2) minutes duration with a one minute break between rounds for the junior-adult and seniors whereas the youth divisions will have two (2) rounds of one and half (1.5) minutes with a thirty second break between rounds.
-In the case of a draw, a further one (1) minute round will take place and if it results in a further draw then the first scored point assigned by at least two (2) Referees at the same split second will decide the winner.
+CONTROLLED TECHNIQUE SPARRING: Individual elimination and final bouts will be two (2) rounds of two (2) minutes duration with a one minute break between rounds for the junior-adult and seniors whereas the children's divisions will have two (2) rounds of one and half (1.5) minutes with a thirty second break between rounds.
+In the case of a tie, a further one (1) minute round will take place and if it results in a further tie then the first scored point assigned by at least two (2) Referees at the same split second will decide the winner.